The campus speed limit is 15 miles per hour.

 Temporary Handicapped Parking

 Campus police recognizes that you may become injured or otherwise handicapped.
-Accordingly, campus police issues Temporary Handicapped Parking Placards to any member of the College Community with an injury or other medical condition, free of charge.
+Accordingly, campus police may issue a Temporary Handicapped Parking Placard to any member of the College Community with an injury or other medical condition, free of charge.
 In order to apply for a Temporary Handicapped Parking Placard, please contact the campus police department with documentation of your injury or medical condition and expected date of recovery.

 After reviewing your request, campus police may issue you a Temporary Handicapped Parking Placard.
 These placards must be displayed in the front windshield of the vehicle at all times when parking in a handicapped parking space on campus.

 These are only valid in Notre Dame College parking lots.
-If you require handicapped parking at other locations not affiliated with Notre Dame College, you must obtain a Handicapped Parking Placard from the Bureau of Motor Vehicles.
+If you require handicapped parking at other locations not affiliated with Notre Dame College, you must obtain a Handicapped Parking Placard from the Bureau of Motor Vehicles by clicking HERE.